A vibrating wire piezometer is used to measure pore water pressure in the soil, earth/rock-fill foundations, and concrete structures.

 Individual “Test Certificate” is provided with each transducer where the Calibration coefficients are given.
 The gage factor is given in the test certificate and the zero reading in frequency2 (digits) at the time of installation is used for setting up the transducer coefficients in the readout unit.

 For polynomial linearity correction, the Test certificate provides a factory zero reading in frequency2.

 Polynomial linearity correction uses a formula for the pressure which is calculated by the following equation:

-The model EDI-51V vibrating wire indicator also displays and records the temperature of the transducer directly in degree Centigrade, for transducers with a built-in interchangeable thermistor.
-Except for the temperature sensor, every Encardio-rite vibrating wire sensor has a thermistor included in it for temperature measurement, unless the customer does not require it.
+The model EDI-51V vibrating wire indicator also displays and records the temperature of the transducer directly in degrees Centigrade, for transducers with a built-in interchangeable thermistor.
+Except for the temperature sensor, every Encardio Rite vibrating wire sensor has a thermistor included in it for temperature measurement, unless the customer does not require it.